 We compliment the Telecom Regulatory Authority of India (TRAI) on finally issuing a detailed Consultation Paper (CP) which seeks to address various issues confronting the entire value chain of the Television broadcasting and TV distribution Industry.
 TRAI has rightly identified the core issue that forms the basis of all litigation amongst the stakeholders; primarily, current Broadcasters' Tariff for Delivery Platform Operators (DPOs) which is a derivation of the analogue regime and is continuing for several years based on Court Order.
 This attempt of TRAI to notify a comprehensive Tariff Order in the Digital regime is highly appreciable and augurs well for orderly growth of the TV industry.
-This will ensure that disputes and litigation are kept to the minimum and TV industry stakeholders can operate in an environment, which is transparent, in parity and non-discriminatory.
+This will ensure that disputes and litigation are kept to the minimum, denial of signals to DPOs in order to have CARTELIZATION, MONOPOLIZATION and thereafter its MONETIZATION will be put to an end, where the TV industry stakeholders can operate in an environment, which is transparent, in parity and non-discriminatory.